syk1995/SiWECAL-PrototypeSim/generation/README.md

   - CONF6: 8 x 4.2 mm + 7 x 5.6 mm Tungsten.
 Slab arrangement used in june TB.
   - CONF7: No Tungsten, same slab arrangement as CONF6.
   - CONF[8,9]: Analogous to CONF[6,7] but handwritten to have 11mm squared cells for resolution studies.

+- 2025-03 (DESY):
+  - CONF0: single layer without tungsten, 500 um Si.
+Used for Sr-90 test.
+Attention that the slab was reversed: Sr90->PCB->Si.
+The SKIROC chip was added in this geometry.

 ### Visualization